 When we did our quick scouting-for-the-best campsite drive-around, however, we felt like alien intruders at the creek-based camping area at Middle Creek.
 Music blaring and not a single greeting or slight nod.
 So we ended up camping on top of a hill where there was a family who felt equally uninspired by the area.

-Whilst we did have a nice view of the creek and beach, we also got lots of mozzies and not much else.
+Whilst we did have a nice view of the creek and Bustard Beach, we also got lots of mozzies and not much else.
 Not even a single spot of shade.
 Or grass.
 So glad we only stayed a night.

 Pros: Boating and fishing??
 A view of some sort??

 Cons: Boating and fishing??
-Mozzies, no shade and overall uninspiring
+Mozzies; no shade; overall uninspiring

-Pros: Fairly close to Bustard Beach and shady campsites
+Pros: Fairly close to Bustard Beach; shady campsites

-Cons: The largest swarms of mozzies you’ve ever seen, generators, and no shower to wash off the salt water
+Cons: The largest swarms of mozzies you’ve ever seen; generators allowed; no showers to wash off the salt water